-A. An active interest in boating in the Northwest.
-Boat ownership is strongly recommended for applicants over age 36.
+A. SYC welcomes applications for membership from Northwest boaters who would like to join our active community.
 Membership will not be approved if applying for business reasons.
 For more specific questions, please contact the SYC Membership Director.

 - Cortes Bay – Desolation Sound, B.C.

 - Eagle Harbor – Bainbridge Island

 - Friday Harbor – San Juan Islands

 - Ganges Harbor – Saltspring Island, Gulf Islands, B.C.

 - Henry Island – Roche Harbor, San Juan Islands

 - Ovens Island – Dunsmuir Islands, Gulf Islands, B.C.

 - Port Madison – Bainbridge Island